It4innovations/shiny-bpg/README.md

 ##### Interactive

-Using the interactive plots within the Shiny app could be a powerful feature. `plotOutput()` defines four different mouse events:
+Interactive plots within the Shiny app are powerful feature. `plotOutput()` defines four different mouse events:

 * **click** for a single mouse click,
 * **dblclick** for a double click,
 * **hover** to do something when mouse stays in the same place within the plot for a while,
 * **brush** to use a rectangular selection tool.

-Examples of the usage of given events could be found at <https://mastering-shiny.org/action-graphics.html>.
+The examples of the given events can be found <https://mastering-shiny.org/action-graphics.html>.

 For some advanced interactive plots, visit <https://shiny.rstudio.com/articles/plot-interaction-advanced.html>.